StefR11/Absenteeism_ExcelCSV_SQLServer_PowerBI/README.md

 # Absenteeism_ExcelCSV_SQLServer_PowerBI
-The aim of this reposition is to provide a bonus and incentive for healthy employees.
+The SQL queries showcase Subquery in a WHERE clause, filtering, Left Joins, Query Optimisation and Categorising through CASE statements